Lead Authorship of CARRA Registry Manuscripts

 Applicants must have completed a pediatric rheumatology fellowship, be employed as a pediatric rheumatologist in the United States or Canada, and be CARRA Members.
 Early Investigators are encouraged to apply.
 Formal training in epidemiology and prior authorship of published studies are desirable but not required.
 Applicants must have sufficient time to dedicate to the project, estimated to be not less than approximately 50 hours distributed over several months.

-The CARRA Registry PIs and Scientific Director will review all applications, select the lead authors and notify all applicants of the outcome prior to January 26, 2018.
+The CARRA Registry PIs and Scientific Director will review all applications and select the lead authors.

 Requirements and Responsibilities:

 The selected applicants will work with the project team to: